STELLA-LYE/tp/docs/UserGuide.md

 > ⚠️️ **Constraint:**
 > * `GROUP_NAME` must be in the correct format of `TUT/REC/LAB` + `2-digit number`.
-> * The telegram invite link must be a valid Telegram group invite link or an empty string.
+> * The Telegram invite link must be a valid Telegram group invite link or an empty string.

 > ℹ️ **Information:**
-> * Assigns the telegram group invite link provided in `TELEGRAM_LINK` to the group with the given `GROUP_NAME`.
+> * Assigns the Telegram group invite link provided in `TELEGRAM_LINK` to the group with the given `GROUP_NAME`.

 Examples
 * `editgroup g/LAB12 tg/https://t.me/abcdefg` Adds the specified Telegram link `https://t.me/abcdefg` to group `LAB12`.